-The perfection loop knot or angler’s loop knot does get a little bit trickier to tie when you incorporate a lure or fly though, but not to worry I’ll take you through all the steps.
+The perfection loop knot can be slightly more challenging when incorporating a lure or fly, but there’s no need to fret.
+I’ll guide you through all the steps.

 How To Tie The Perfection Loop Knot (Angler’s Loop)

-We’ll start off with how to tie the perfection loop knot without a lure to just form a loop and then incorporate one with a lure tied into it later on.
+We’ll start with how to tie the perfection loop knot without a lure to form a loop.
+We’ll then move on to incorporating a lure.

-First, take the tag end of your leader line and push it behind the standing end to create the first loop.
-Make sure this is not a small loop and you’ll see why later on.
-Now secure the loop tight with your thumb and finger.
+Begin by taking the tag end of your leader line and pushing it behind the standing end to create the first loop.
+This shouldn’t be too small, and you’ll understand why as we proceed.
+Hold the loop tight with your thumb and finger.

-Take the tag end and wrap it around your thumb and the first loop to create the second loop.
-The second loop should be a small loop and you’ll need to secure it with your thumb and finger to maintain tension and the loops.
+Wrap the tag end around your thumb and the first loop to create a second, smaller loop.
+Secure it with your thumb and finger to maintain tension.

-Take the tag end and wrap or slide it between the two loops, splitting them in half.
-Hold the tag end when it’s in between the two loops along with the loops.
+Slide the tag end between the two loops, splitting them in half.
+Hold the tag end and the loops together.

-Now pull the small loop through the big loop while you gently pull the standing line to secure the knot.
+Pull the small loop through the big loop while gently pulling the standing line to secure the knot.
 You should see the perfection loop form at the end.
 To secure it further, pull the loop at the end and the standing line until it’s fully secure.

-Do not try to secure the knot by pulling the tag end, this will only weaken your perfection loop.
+Trim the tag end, but leave a little bit of it—this prevents the knot from slipping.
+However, avoid trying to secure the knot by pulling the tag end; this will only weaken your perfection loop.

 Adding A Fly Or Lure To The Perfection Loop

-If you want to add a fly to your leaders or tippet with a perfection loop then in Step 2 before you create the second loop, you’ll need to slide on your fly and then follow the steps as laid out above.
+To add a fly to your leaders or tippet with a perfection loop, slide on your fly before you create the second loop in Step 2.
+Then, follow the steps as mentioned above.

-The hard part is not hooking your hand and getting the fly and second loop through the first loop without it catching.
+The challenging part is avoiding hooking your hand and getting the fly and second loop through the first loop without catching it.

 How strong is a perfection loop?

-When tied correctly a perfection loop is a very strong knot and can achieve up to 95% knot strength.
-This means if you’re using a 10lb line it will break at 9.5lbs of pressure.
+When tied correctly, a perfection loop is a very strong knot.
+It can achieve up to 95% knot strength.

 Can you tie a perfection loop on a fly line?

-You can tie a perfection loop on a fly line and it will be solid but it’s not recommended.
-This is because when tying it, you’ll create a bulky knot at the end of the line which will splash and spook fish when you cast your line.
+You can tie a perfection loop on a fly line, but it’s not recommended.
+It creates a bulky knot at the end of the line, which could scare off fish when you cast your line.